circleci/circleci-docs/jekyll/_cci2/aws.md

          ]
      }
      ```
-7. Configure the vm-service if you plan to use [Remote Docker]({{site.baseurl}}/2.0/building-docker-images/) or `machine` executor features (you can configure it later necessary).
+7. Configure the vm-service if you plan to use [Remote Docker]({{site.baseurl}}/2.0/building-docker-images/) or `machine` executor features (you can configure it later if necessary).
 It is best practice to use an instance profile for authentication (no additional configuration required).
 However, IAM authentication for the AWS administrator is supported.
 In this case use the following permissions for the IAM User.
 It might be the same user as in Storage section, if so, it needs to have both sets of permissions.
      ``` JSON
      {
          "Version": "2012-10-17",